 For a long time it was assumed that proteins mainly produce energy, so we learned that 1 gram of protein releases 4 kcal.
 Today we know that there is an anabolic and a catabolic metabolic pathway for proteins.
 In the anabolic pathway, the amino acids are only used to build up protein in the cells, which does not release any energy, so these amino acids are calorie-free.
 In the catabolic pathway, the proteins are “burned”, releasing energy and producing a considerable amount of nitrogen waste.
 This nitrogen waste (ammonia) has to be broken down in the liver and excreted via the kidneys, which is a great strain on both organs.

 During the combustion of amino acids in the body (catabolic metabolic process), a considerable amount of so-called nitrogen waste (90% ammonia, 10% uric acid) is always produced.
 Both waste products put a strain on the intestines, liver and kidneys.
 Most vegetarians and vegans rely on soya as a source of protein, while athletes mainly rely on whey.
 Fitness centres sell large quantities of protein food made from whey for muscle building.
 So let’s look at the amount of nitrogen waste in common foods:

 Essential amino acids, hydrolysed, from legumes 2%

-A suitable dietary supplement containing essential amino acids is therefore a natural food, obtained from legumes, the amino acids already broken down and ready for absorption, calorie-free and practically free of nitrogen waste.
+A suitable dietary supplement with essential amino acids is, for example, derived from legumes (vegan), the amino acids should already be split (hydrolyzed) and ready for absorption, also a product should be calorie-free and virtually free of nitrogen waste.